kittinunf/CoRed/README.md

 ## How to set this up?

 Good question.
-Let's try to setup a minimal example with [StoreAdapter](./cored/src/commonMain/kotlin/com/github/kittinunf/cored/StoreAdapter.kt)
+Let's try to set up a minimal example with [StoreAdapter](./cored/src/commonMain/kotlin/com/github/kittinunf/cored/StoreAdapter.kt) with an ability to show a list data from the network.

-Assuming that we a Repository class that connect to the network eg. [Comments](http://jsonplaceholder.typicode.com/comments)
+Assuming that we have a Repository class that already connects to the API somewhere, eg. [Comments](http://jsonplaceholder.typicode.com/comments)

 ```kotlin
 interface CommentRepository {